-1. Authorities should have and utilise the necessary powers and tools, and adequate resources, to comprehensively regulate, supervise, and oversee a GSC arrangement and its multi-functional activities, and enforce relevant laws and regulations effectively.
+1. Authorities should have and utilise the necessary powers and tools, and adequate resources, to comprehensively regulate, supervise, and oversee a GSC arrangement and its associated functions and activities, and enforce relevant laws and regulations effectively.33

-Authorities within a jurisdiction, either independently or collectively, should have and utilise the appropriate powers and capabilities to regulate, supervise, oversee and if necessary prohibit effectively the activities being conducted and services being offered to users in or from their jurisdiction and the attendant risks that these services and activities may pose.

-This may include, for example, services and activities related to the governance/control of the stablecoin arrangement, operating the infrastructure of the stablecoin arrangement, issuing/redeeming stablecoins, managing stablecoin reserve assets, providing custody/trust for stablecoin reserve assets, trading/exchanging stablecoins, or storing the keys providing access to stablecoins.
+Authorities within a jurisdiction, either independently or collectively, should have and utilise the appropriate powers and capabilities to, as applicable, regulate, supervise, oversee and, if necessary, prohibit effectively stablecoin activities being conducted and services being offered to users in or from their jurisdiction and the attendant risks that these services and activities may pose.
+This may include, for example, activities and services related to the governance and control of the stablecoin arrangement, operating the infrastructure of the stablecoin arrangement, issuing and redeeming stablecoins, managing stablecoin reserve assets, providing custody or trust services for stablecoin reserve assets, trading and exchanging stablecoins, or storing the keys providing access to stablecoins.

-Authorities' powers should extend to entities that are engaged in GSC activities in their jurisdictions and within the scope of their authority and relevant to their mandate.
+Authorities' powers should extend to entities that are engaged in GSC activities in their jurisdictions and fall within the scope of their authority and mandate.
 Authorities should evaluate, identify and clarify which authorities have responsibility for each activity of a GSC arrangement, as appropriate.

-Authorities should identify and address gaps through changes in regulations, or policy, as applicable.
+Authorities should identify and address material gaps in their regulatory, supervisory and oversight frameworks through changes in regulations, or policy, as appropriate.
 In some jurisdictions, legislative changes may be necessary to address those gaps.

-Authorities should ensure the appropriate monitoring of GSC activities (and any significant change to the way those activities are performed) and the financial system and ensure timely access to relevant information sufficient to conduct effective regulation, supervision and oversight.
+Authorities should ensure appropriate monitoring of GSC activities (and any significant change to the way those activities are performed) and ensure timely access to relevant information sufficient to conduct effective regulation, supervision and oversight.